-Physically hurting or injuring a child by hitting, kicking, shaking, throwing, burning, biting, scalding, suffocating, drowning, poisoning, misuse of medicines or otherwise causing them harm.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
-In a sporting context, physical harm or injury may also be caused by physical contact meant to discipline, punish or achieve compliance from a Child or excessive, inappropriate or dangerous training methods or insisting a player or athlete participates whilst injured, thus causing the injury to worsen.
+Physical abuse - physically hurting or injuring a Child by hitting, kicking, shaking, throwing, burning, biting, scalding, suffocating, drowning, poisoning, misuse of medicines or otherwise causing them Harm.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a Child.
+In a sporting context, physical harm or injury may also be caused by physical contact meant to discipline, punish or achieve compliance from a Child or excessive, inappropriate or dangerous training methods.
+This may include insisting a player or athlete participates whilst injured, thus causing the injury to worsen.
 Other signs of physical abuse may include unexplained injuries or injuries on parts of the body that are non-accidental or could only have been caused by another person.